timskillman/NET-MAUI/Zoom.Pan.Demo/ReadMe.md

-# .NET MAUI Zoom Pan demo
+# .NET MAUI Zoom Pan demo using SkiaSharp SKCanvas

 Demonstrates a simple Zoom Pan class that zooms and pans the scene;